Our Resident Ministers

 Megan graduated in May 2021 from Louisville Presbyterian Theological Seminary.
 She spent her undergraduate years at Drury University in Springfield, Mo., where she earned a BA degree in Music with a Psychology minor in December 2017 and served an internship in a local church to explore Christian ministry.
 A flutist, Megan envisioned a career as a musician or music educator before discerning a call to serve as a pastor for small congregations.

 Megan comes from Independence, Mo., and has worked in an administrative position in her home parish and as a seminarian at an urban church in Kansas City.
-A candidate for ministry in the Presbyterian Church (USA) in her home presbytery, Heartland Presbytery in Kansas, Megan will be ordained this fall after completing a full unit of Clinical Pastoral Education (CPE) in Kansas City over the summer.
+Megan was ordained this past fall 2021 in the Presbyterian Church (USA) in her home presbytery, Heartland Presbytery in Kansas.

 At seminary, her special interests included Christian Education and youth ministries, and she completed all requirements for Louisville’s concentration in Christian Education.
 Megan has shared two experiences that formed her call to ministry.
 First, she was shaped by working with children and youth as a counselor in her local Presbyterian camp ministry.
 Second, she credits worshiping in a PCUSA congregation with a female pastor and many female elders for opening the windows and doors that have led her towards parish ministry.
 In her application for our program, Megan wrote: “I want to start working full time in a parish setting where I will be surrounded by those who want to encourage me in ministry as well as give me constructive guidance.
 I think this program will be helpful for my goals because of its learning structure, focus on growing a pastoral identity, and deepening my current strengths for ministry.”
 One of her seminary professors offered: “She is the kind of pastor who could be my pastor – and I don’t say that very often.”